zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 We have all the ingredients for calculating H-score based on the choice of $j$.
 However, that does not imply that that we know the choice of $j$ that optimizes H-score.
 In fact, this question is quite difficult to solve: there are infinite choices for $j$ and even if we were to simplify it to say $10$ choices of weight per category, there would still be $\approx 10^9$ options to look through, which is a lot!

 Instead of looking through all the options at random, we can use a method called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
 Essentially, gradient descent conceives of the solution space as a multi-dimensional mountain, and repeatedly moves in the direction of the highest or lowest slope to eventually reach a peak or valley.
-See a demonstration from youtube below, of gradient descent finding a minimum
+See a demonstration from youtube below, of gradient descent finding a minimum from various starting points

 <iframe width = "800" height = "450" padding = "none" scrolling="no" src="https://www.youtube.com/embed/kJgx2RcJKZY"> </iframe>

+You may recognize that this method doesn't guarantee finding the absolute minimum or maximum, it just keeps going until it gets stuck.
+While this is not ideal it is also impossible to avoid, since there is no guaranteed way to find the optimal point unless the space has a special property ([convexity](https://en.wikipedia.org/wiki/Convex_function)) which $V(j)$ does not have.

 ## 5. Results